-Domain management · Cloudflare Registrar docs
+Domain management

 Domain status

-When your domain is registered with Cloudflare, you can review your domain status in Overview > Manage Domain in the right-hand menu.
-Scroll down to Manage domain > Registration tab.
-Here, you can review the current expiration date and Auto-Renew status for your domain.
+When your domain is registered with Cloudflare, you can review your domain status in the Overview pane.
+Scroll down to Domain Registration to review the current expiration date.
+Click Manage domain to review the Auto-Renew status for your domain.

-Editing WHOIS records
+Edit WHOIS records

 Cloudflare redacts WHOIS information from your domain by default.
 However, we do store the authentic WHOIS record for your domain.
 You may edit the WHOIS contact data for any domain.
 To do that: